klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.getBlockByHash(blockHash [, returnTransactionObjects] [, callback])
 ```

-Returns the number of most recent block.
+Returns the block number of the most recent block by using `blockHash`.

 **Parameters**